analogdevicesinc/VSCode-Maxim/readme.md

     * Sets the OpenOCD target file to use for the Arm M4 core.
 This should match the target microcontroller.
     * `.cfg` file extension must be included.
     * **On Linux there is a case-sensitivity issue with this setting**.
 OpenOCD config files are all lowercase, but `"target"` must be uppercase.
 On Linux, manually set this value to the lowercase target .cfg file matching the `"target"` config option.
 Ex:  `""M4_OCD_target_file":"max32670.cfg"`
+    * The `MaximSDK/Tools/OpenOCD/scripts/target` folder is searched for the file specified by this setting.
     * Default value: `"${config:target}.cfg"`

 * `"RV_OCD_interface_file"`
     * Sets the OpenOCD interface file to use to connect to the RISC-V core.
 This should match the debugger being used for the RISC-V core.
+    * The `MaximSDK/Tools/OpenOCD/scripts/interface` folder is searched for the file specified by this setting.
     * `.cfg` file extension must be included.
     * Default value: `"cmsis-dap.cfg"`

 * `"RV_OCD_target_file"`
     * Sets the OpenOCD target file to use for the RISC-V core.
+    * The `MaximSDK/Tools/OpenOCD/scripts/target` folder is searched for the file specified by this setting.
     * `.cfg` file extension must be included.
     * Default value: `"${config:target}_riscv.cfg"`